openshift/installer/docs/user/troubleshooting.md

 If no pods are shown, etcd will need to be [investigated](#etcd-is-not-running).

-### Unable to access the Master Nodes via SSH
+### Unable to SSH into Master Nodes

-In order to SSH into the master nodes as user `core`, it is necessary to include an administrator's ssh-key during the installation.
-When asked by the installation wizard for the ssh-key, make sure you select your ssh-key from the wizard prompt `~/.ssh/*.pub`.
-This key will be added to the `core` user's `authorized_keys` file.
-The public key is placed in authorized_keys by Ignition and is not configured via platform-specific approaches like [AWS key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
-To verify if you added the correct ssh-key during installation you can use thefollowing command:
+In order to SSH into the master nodes as user `core`, it is necessary to include an administrator's SSH key during the installation.
+The selected key, if any, will be added to the `core` user's `~/.ssh/authorized_keys` via [Ignition](https://github.com/coreos/ignition) and is not configured via platform-specific approaches like [AWS key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+You can verify the configured SSH key with:

 ```sh
 oc get configmap -o "jsonpath={.data['install-config']}" -n kube-system cluster-config-v1 | grep -A1 sshKey